waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

 ### Notes on Deserialization Profiling and Optimization

-It would be great if 'deserialize()' performance could be improved, but it is a tough nut.
+It would be great if 'deserialize()' performance could be improved, but that is difficult.
 Profiling shows that about 62% of its time is spent in sqlalchemy operations, which are not amenable to optimization, so even if everything else could be optimized to zero time (unlikely!) it would not even be a 50% improvement.